awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 or quantum computing resource through
 [Amazon Braket](https://aws.amazon.com/braket/).
 The step-by-step guide is provided in the [Workshop Page](workshop/background.md).

-03. The notebook provides the user with the public network access to download necessary software for experiments.

 03. User can access the internet through the notebook.